modular-magician/terraform-provider-google-beta/website/docs/r/chronicle_rule.html.markdown

 * `data_tables` -
   Output only.
 Resource names of the data tables used in this rule.

+* `has_nonexistence_checks` -
+  Output only.
+Indicates whether the rule has non-existence checks.

+* `time_window_duration` -
+  Output only.
+The time window of the rule.
+For rules that do not specify a time window, this will be zero.

 <a name="nested_severity"></a>The `severity` block contains: